fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/Fanuc.rst

    *  Taught positions can either be fly-by points, or stop points
       * **FINE**: robot reaches the point exactly, stops briefly and moves to the next point.
       * **CNT**: robot approaches to the point with a distance specified by the CNT value without ever actually reaching the point.
+   * The feature **Termination type** can also control blending of robot motion between segments.

 * Parallel IO operations: